syk2021/cpsc482/code.md

     5,000 participants.
 Li et al. found that the system overall achieved an average ranking of top 54.3% when limited to ten submissions per problem.
 They, however, also found that in 66% of solved problems, 1 submission was enough to solve the problem.
 The authors then evaluated their models on the validation and test sets using a metric called 10@k.
-    This measured the percentage of problems solved when k samples from the model are generated and 10 of them are eventually submitted for evaluation on hidden tests.
+    This measured the percentage of problems solved when k samples from the model were generated and 10 of them were eventually submitted for evaluation on hidden tests.
 With up to 100,000 samples per problem (10@100K), the AlphaCode 41B model solved 29.6% of problems in the CodeContests test set.

     There were four major observations when different models were compared.
 First, the solve rate scaled approximately log-linearly with the number of samples.
-However, sample sizes could only be increased to a certain level as sample sizes needed to be increased exponentially to improve the solve rate.
+However, sample sizes could be increased only to a certain level as sample sizes needed to be increased exponentially to improve the solve rate.
 Increasing the training compute, or number of parameters, of each model seemed to be an alternative, since solve rate also scaled log-linearly with the number of training parameters when near-optimal model sizes were chosen for each training compute size.
-Third, the size of optimal model sizes increased as more training parameters were added to the model.
+Third, optimal model sizes increased as more training parameters were added to the model.
 Lastly, out of the different sample selection methods, random selection (10@k with no filtering) was the lowest performing model and 10@k with filtering and clustering, as used in AlphaCode, was the best performing model after perfect sample selection.
-If no filtering was applied, increasing the sample size brought no improvement in solve rate.
-While there still was a noticeable gap between the performance of perfect sample selection models and 10@k with filtering and clustering, inclusion of filtering and clustering improved the solve rate of the model.
+If no filtering was applied, increasing the sample size brought no improvement in the solve rate.
+While there still was a noticeable gap with the performance of the perfect sample selection model, 10@k with filtering and clustering proved to be better performing than models without filtering and clustering.

 ## Thoughts and Comments
     What interests me most about this work is that it demonstrated that machine learning systems have the potential to produce complex, useful, and reliable code in the future.
 Although AlphaCode's performance is only comparable to that of a novice programmer now, it suggests that artificial intelligence can produce code that can go beyond short solutions to simple programming problems and can be comparable to human solutions for more complicated tasks such as competitive programming problems.
-It was also significant in the sense that it also showed improved performance of transformer models in code generation, since AlphaCode had a 29.6% solve rate compared to the one-digit solve rate that previous studies found.
+It was also significant in the sense that it showed improved performance of transformer models in code generation, since AlphaCode had a 29.6% solve rate compared to the one-digit solve rate that previous studies found.
 Moreover, while a common concern for language models trained on large amounts of data is that they attempt to solve problems by memorizing the entire training set, there was no evidence of AlphaCode